EGI-Federation/documentation/content/en/users/data/management/data-transfer/_index.md

 ## Service Instances

-EGI has signed OLAs with 2 Providers, CERN and STFC, in order to access their FTS3 Service instances.
+EGI has signed OLAs with 2 Providers, CERN and UKRI-STFC, in order to access their FTS3 Service instances.

 The following endpoints are available: